 2. Google Voice

-Google Voice for Google Workspace is a popular business phone for Windows and Mac users.
+Google Voice for Google Workspace is a popular business VoIP app for Windows and Mac users.
 While Google Voice doesn’t offer a desktop app, you can access it on most browsers or make calls using its Google Chrome extension.

 Google Voice for Google Workspace offers free calls to the US (and Canada, for US users).
 However, beyond features like voicemail transcriptions and business hour settings, it offers limited business features.
 Plus, you’ll need a Google Workspace account ($6 per month) before you can get started, so you’ll end up paying for two different tools.